isomerpages/ogp/_about-us/eng/timothee.md

   - Armoury
   - Signify
 accomplishments:
-  - Lead the FormSG team to deliver payment improvements, waiting room, and MyInfo improvements
+  - Enabled the FormSG to deliver virus scanning and server-side validation of submissions.
-  - Wrote proposal and got panel approval for FormSG to shift the encryption boundaries
-  - Rolled out the product report cards and staff profile pages for the OGP website
+  - Delivered the first version of an internal dev platform for OGP.
+With the hope that it can guid teams to improve the way they operate.
 quote: ""
 linkedinId: timotheegroleau
 ---